laurawpaaby/EduChatEval/docs/user_guides/guide.md

 from educhateval import FrameworkGenerator
 ```

 Initialize the generator with your downloaded and loaded model (`model_name`) and adress of the locally hosted LM Studio API endpoint that handles generation requests (`api_url`), and generate labeled samples.
+In this case a `YAML`file of prompts is provided to guide generation, similar to those found in the [*templates*](frameworks.md).
+Alternatively, this could be a python dictionary as done in the example of *intentions* below.

 ```python
 generator = FrameworkGenerator(model_name="llama-3.2-3b-instruct", api_url="http://localhost:1234/v1/completions")